Peanut Sublingual Immunotherapy (SLIT)-Tablet for Treatment of Peanut Allergy

 Peanut SLIT tablets administered as 9 doses covering a 4000-fold increase in dose will be used in the study.

-In part 1, subjects will receive a peanut SLIT-tablet with one of five increasing doses once daily for 2 weeks.
+In part 1, subjects will receive a peanut SLIT-tablet with one of five doses once daily for 2 weeks.

 In part 2, subjects will receive a series of increasing doses of the peanut SLIT-tablet, where each dose is taken once daily for 2 weeks.
-The entry dose for the up dosing regimen will be determined from part 1.
+The entry dose for the up-dosing regimen will be determined from part 1.

-The trial will consist of up to 10 cohorts (part 1 is cohort 1-5; part 2 is cohort 6-10).
+The trial will consist of up to 10 cohorts (part 1 is cohort 1-5; part 2 is cohort 6-10) and 3 treatment groups in part 3.

 Study Type